Suggestion on How To Read

 This book shows how sometimes humans rely on their limited understanding to explain God.
 We will all face different trials in life - some are bearable while others too painful to understand!
 Will we trust the Lord when we find ourselves in "unexplainable situation" or at times when we "do not receive any answers" from Him?

 As you read, have these questions in mind:

 - What phrase/verse stayed with me?
 Why?

-- How does this reflect in my daily living?
+- How is this also reflected in my daily living?